 (or services) to a friend or colleague – on a scale from 0-10?”

 An answer of 0-6 is a bad answer – and these customers are called “detractors”, whereas customers who give answers of 7-8 are called “passives”.
 Answers of 9 and 10 are classified as “Promoters”.
 Subtracting the percentage of answers that gave a rating of 0-6 from the percentage of people who gave a rating of 9 and 10, gives you the point score for NPS.

 Net-recommendation-percentage (NPS score) gives an understandable overview of the company’s ability to maintain customers easily.

 The loyalty (NPS) reads the customer’s need fulfilment + contact points + the overall experience.

 NPS is good because it is firmly defined and very simple to execute.
 It is often a touch point measurement at every point of interaction that the customer has with our company.
 It can be triggered by events, such as a visit to the workshop.
 I.e. you direct the measurement at potentially all customers.

 But can also be carried out through annual measurements – by total measurement – or sampling.

 Another reason for the popularity of the NPS-method is that it is well suited for web based / smartphone surveys via customer database.
 Hereby it becomes cheap to carry out the survey.

 You do have to stay alert regarding the low response rates of online surveys.
 Is the response rate around 15-25% it is inadvisable to use the results for anything.
-See the problem illustrated on Johns Blog in the post on the 26.
-February.
+See the problem illustrated on Johns Blog post here

 3 things we recommend: